gustavshochat/Pitcher-Perfect/README.md

 ## Introduction

-Here I will showcase my efforts to design a high-performance recommendation engine capable of translating user preference inputs into meaningful recommendations.
+Here I will showcase my progress towards designing a high-performance recommendation engine capable of translating user preference inputs into meaningful recommendations.

-Originally scraped from BeerAdvocate.com, this dataset was constructed and made available by Julian McAuley of UC San Diego's Computer Science Department and in its raw form contains roughly 1.5 million reviews (samples/dataset_sample.csv).
+Originally scraped from BeerAdvocate.com, this dataset was constructed and made available by Julian McAuley of UC San Diego's Computer Science Department and in its raw form contains roughly 1.5 million reviews **(samples/dataset_sample.csv)**.

 My progress in implementing this project will be showcased as follows: